greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     - In the **Min Value** field, enter `1`.

     - In the Max Value field, enter `4`.
-Your screen should appear similar to this:
+Your screen should appear similar to the following:

     ![New Column Max Expectation](../img/snowflake/New-Passenger-Expectation.png)